dogabudak/parcellab/Readme.md

 simply run the command `docker-compose up -d`.
 This will create 2 containers, one for the application and the other for mongodb respectively.

+To see the detailed usage and the documentation of the app please kindly use `/api-docs` end point.
+Api docs are written with swagger documentation.

 ## Work place structure

 This application follows a monorepo approach.
 The following sections explains the folder structure: